 At this point, it’s important to clarify the spreads exactly for those tools in trading which you are potentially interested in.
 Most brokers have about the same conditions for trading the most popular instrument, the EUR/USD currency pair.
 In addition, if you compare the spreads to, for example, an Apple share or the Ethereum cryptocurrency, here the trading conditions may vary greatly.
 If you are sure that most of your transactions will be based on the same instrument, it is not necessary to compare trading conditions of all the other instruments.
 I usually compare the trading conditions on this website.
 There’s a convenient chart where you can customize the columns you want.

 - Commission for replenishment and withdrawal of funds;

 Many brokers declare the absence of commissions for replenishment and withdrawal, but quite often they either add a small text, or name the costs with other words.
 Before opening an account, I recommend finding the following information:

-- The methods of replenishment and withdrawal of funds, as well as a full list of possible costs, including fees for payment systems.
+- Deposit and withdrawal methods, as well as a full list of possible costs, including fees for payment systems.